mycoopshop/signaturewiki/Statelessness.md

-## DOM time based statelessness
+## DOM based stateless toggling

-Unique CSS class names can be date based.
+1. Unique CSS class names can be date based.
 For example:

     const ID = 'cls' + Date.now().toString();

-Query selectors can target the class name for DOM mutation.
+2. Query selectors can target the class name for DOM mutation.
 For example:

-    document.querySelector(ID).parentNode.setAttribute('class', 'hidden');
+    document.querySelector(event.target.className).parentNode.setAttribute('class', 'hidden');

-The CSSOM can be updated to customize styling for the unique class name.
+3. The CSSOM can be updated to customize styling for the unique class name.
 For example:

     document.stylesheets[0].insertRule(ID + '{color: red}')